Additional resources available throughout the UMass community.

 Nine different Nikon microscopes available that enable a full range of light microscopy methods and applications.
 Expert support offered for acquisition and analysis of data.

-Expertise measuring molecular weights of small molecules, biological and synthetic macromolecules, qualitative and quantitative proteomics, protein dynamics by hydrogen-deuterium exchange, metabolite identification and elemental quantitation by mass spectrometry.
+Expertise measuring molecular weights of small molecules, biological and synthetic macromolecules, qualitative and quantitative proteomics, protein dynamics.

 Develops algorithms and processes for large scale wearable sensor networks to support the development of novel hardware.